The Beginner’s Guide To Greek Wines

 The white grape Malagousia is a more recent discovery after being single-handedly resurrected by a winery in Northern Greece called Ktima Gerovassiliou (the word ktima is like saying “estate” or “chateau”).

-These wines offer a richer white wine style, almost like a cross between Viognier and Chardonnay, with peach, lime, and orange blossom and lemon oil all tied together with a soft, fruity finish.
+These wines offer a richer white wine style.
+They’re almost like a cross between Viognier and Chardonnay, with peach, lime, orange blossom, and lemon oil all tied together with a soft, fruity finish.

 4. Savatiano